Cartus/cartus.github.io/index.md

 ## About
 Hi!
 My name is Zhijiang Guo (郭志江).
-I am a Postdoc at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk/) at the University of Cambridge, working with Prof. [Andreas Vlachos](https://andreasvlachos.github.io//).
+I am a Senior Research Scientist at Huawei Noah's Ark Lab.
+Before that, I was a Postdoc at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk/) at the University of Cambridge, working with Prof. [Andreas Vlachos](https://andreasvlachos.github.io//).
 I am also a member of the [Trinity College](https://www.trin.cam.ac.uk/).

-Before that, I was in ILCC at the University of Edinburgh, working with Prof. [Shay Cohen](http://homepages.inf.ed.ac.uk/scohen/), Prof. [Giorgio Satta](http://www.dei.unipd.it/~satta/), Prof. [Frank Drewes](https://www.umu.se/en/staff/frank-drewes/) and Prof. [Johanna Björklund](https://www.umu.se/en/staff/johanna-bjorklund/) on AMR Parsing.
-I earned my PhD in Computer Science from SUTD, under the supervision of Prof. [Wei Lu](https://istd.sutd.edu.sg/people/faculty/lu-wei).
+I earned my PhD in Computer Science from SUTD in 2020, under the supervision of Prof. [Wei Lu](https://istd.sutd.edu.sg/people/faculty/lu-wei).
+I was a visting student in ILCC at the University of Edinburgh from 2019-2020, working with Prof. [Shay Cohen](http://homepages.inf.ed.ac.uk/scohen/), Prof. [Giorgio Satta](http://www.dei.unipd.it/~satta/), Prof. [Frank Drewes](https://www.umu.se/en/staff/frank-drewes/) and Prof. [Johanna Björklund](https://www.umu.se/en/staff/johanna-bjorklund/) on AMR Parsing.
 I also learn a lot from Dr. [Zhiyang Teng](http://zeeeyang.github.io/).

-I am most interested in structures (tree, graph, etc.) from text.
-How to predict the structures and apply them to different NLP tasks.
-Currently, I am working on automated fact-checking.

-**Feel free to contact me if your research lies within these or related areas!**
+**I am looking for research interns to work with me on reasoning with large language models, drop me an email if you are interested.**

 [[Github]](https://github.com/Cartus) [[Linkedin]](https://www.linkedin.com/in/zhijiang-guo-aa032837/) [[Google Scholoar]](https://scholar.google.com/citations?hl=zh-CN&user=8b-u3icAAAAJ) [[Twitter]](https://twitter.com/ZhijiangG)